horizontal-divider-white-1

 Today, about ten employees work in the company's Northwood, Ohio fabrication shop, building specialty components and making modifications that help producers adapt to more complex production demands.

-As tighter material specifications push producers to rethink how their plants are arranged and supported, time and again Midwest Mine has been the team they rely on to help adapt their operations.
+As material specifications push producers to rethink how their plants are arranged and supported, time and again Midwest Mine has been the team they rely on to help adapt their operations.

 When Paths Crossed